The Employment Law Review: Mexico

 Mexico does not have business transfer laws that protect employees affected by a merger, acquisition or outsourcing transaction as in other jurisdictions.
-However, the FLL contains a provision that regulates the transfer of employees from one employer to another as a result of a corporate buyout or restructuring of the business.
-This transfer must take place on a date agreed by the parties (employers) and it has been held recently that the transfer of employees shall take place whenever the whole or the main part of the business is also transferred.
-This transfer is known as an 'employer substitution', which is a legal proceeding whereby an employer assumes any and all obligations of the former employer of an individual or group of individuals without terminating, suspending or modifying the terms of the original labour relationship.
+However, the FLL contains a provision that regulates the transfer of employees from one employer to another as a result of a corporate buyout or restructuring of a business.
+This transfer must take place on a date agreed by the parties (employers).
+Furthermore, the transfer of employees shall take place whenever the whole or the main part of the business is also transferred.
+This type of transfer is known as an employer substitution, which is a legal proceeding whereby an employer assumes any and all obligations of the former employer of an individual or group of individuals without terminating, suspending or modifying the terms of the original labour relationship.

 Employment substitutions do not require the employee's or, if applicable, the union's consent to be effective and do not trigger any severance payments (unless there is any change in control agreements executed with some employees).
-The law requires employers to deliver a substitution notice to the employees, and to the Mexican Social Security Institute.
-(Note that the Institute will automatically advise the National Fund for Workers' Housing of the substitution.)
+The law requires employers to deliver a substitution notice to the employees and to the Social Security Institute (note that the Institute will automatically advise the National Fund for Workers' Housing of the substitution).

-The FLL and the Social Security Law provide that the former (substituted) employer is jointly liable with the new employer (substitute) for six months for any employment and social security obligation existing before the effective date of the substitution.
+The FLL and the Social Security Law provide that the former (substituted) employer is jointly liable with the new (substitute) employer for six months for any employment and social security obligations existing before the effective date of the substitution.

 Finally, the FLL contains a provision that forbids the transfer of employees in a deliberate manner with the purpose of reducing their labour rights.
 In such a case, the employer would be subject to relevant fines and potential labour claims against it.

-There has been considerable progress in labour matters during the past year, specifically relating to new outsourcing and tax regulations, the constitutional reform of labour legislation, and the changes to the labour boards as a consequence of this reform, providing more flexibility to employers in the context of a historically overprotective law.
-Hot topics for 2020 are likely to be the following: the transition process from the current administration of justice model to the new model as a result of the reform to the labour legislation; more stringent requirements for valid outsourcing structures; and the commencement of operations by the Federal Conciliation and Labour Registration Centre.
+There has been considerable continued progress in labour matters during the past year, specifically relating to new outsourcing and tax regulations, the constitutional reform of labour legislation, and the changes to the labour boards as a consequence of this reform, providing more flexibility to employers in the context of a historically overprotective law.
+Key topics for 2021 are likely to be the transition process from the current administration of justice model to the new model as a result of the reform to the labour legislation; more stringent requirements for valid outsourcing structures; and the commencement of operations by the Federal Conciliation and Labour Registration Centre.

-1 Jorge Mondragón is a partner and Luis Enrique Cervantes is a counsel at Gonzalez Calvillo, SC.
-The authors wish to acknowledge the participation of Lucía Fernández, senior associate of the firm, and to thank her for her collaboration with the section covering data protection.
+1 Jorge Mondragón is a partner, Luis Enrique Cervantes is a counsel and Fernando de Buen is a senior associate at González Calvillo, SC.
+The authors wish to acknowledge the participation of Lucía Fernández, counsel at the firm, for her collaboration in the section covering data protection.

 2 The labour boards will remain as such until May 2022 with respect to local conciliation and arbitration boards and until May 2023 in relation to federal conciliation and arbitration boards.